bluesky66-dev/Updater-Shopify/README.md

 # Shopify Storecloner Script
 ## DISCLAIMER
-I have found (rather embarassingly 🤦) that there exists [shopify-api-node](https://www.npmjs.com/package/shopify-api-node) which basically eliminates the need for Axios, but rather creeates an instance to do exactly what's done here in cleaner code.
+I have found (rather embarassingly 🤦) that there exists [shopify-api-node](https://www.npmjs.com/package/shopify-api-node) which basically eliminates the need for Axios, but rather creates an instance to do exactly what's done here in cleaner code.
 I will be spending sometime reading the docs and porting over my code to implement this package instead.

 This script uses the [Shopify Admin API](https://shopify.dev/docs/admin-api) to clone the following resources: